-Regrettably, there is no harmonization among D-dimer results generated from various distributors' kits.10 Some report in D-dimer units [DDUs] where the normal limit is 240 ng/mL also expressed as 0.24 mg/L or 0.24 ug/mL.
-Others report fibrinogen equivalent units [FEUs] where the normal limit is 500 ng/mL or 0.5 mg/L or 0.5 ug/mL.
+Regrettably, there is no harmonization among D-dimer results generated from various laboratories based on various test distributors' kits.11 Some report in D-dimer units [DDUs] where the normal limit is ~240 ng/mL also expressed as 0.24 mg/L or 0.24 ug/mL.
+Others report fibrinogen equivalent units [FEUs] where the normal limit is ~500 ng/mL or 0.5 mg/L or 0.5 ug/mL.
 Some labs fail to specify FEUs or DDUs in their reports.
 Each manufacturer's kit is based on a unique monoclonal antibody with varying measurement characteristics.
 Furthermore, normal limits are age-adjusted.
 If someone is over 50, we multiply age by 10 ng/mL FEUs.
 For example, the limit for age 60 = 600 ng/mL FEUs, age 70 = 700 ng/mL FEUs, and age 80 = 800 ng/mL.

-Using FEUs in ng/mL, a person with a DVT or PE may have results of ~1500 ng/mL FEUs, whereas a person with DIC or advanced COVID infection may have results of ~8,000 ng/mL FEUs or greater.
+Using FEUs in ng/mL, a person with any inflammation may have results of ~1500 ng/mL FEUs, whereas a person with DIC or advanced COVID infection may have results of ~8,000 ng/mL FEUs or greater.
 The values range widely.
+A D-dimer result in the normal interval, less than 240 ng/mL DDUs or less than 500 ng/mL FEUs is evidence there is no DVT or PE.